Vicky-analyst/Liquor-Sales-Analysis-and-visualization/README.md

 By leveraging data analysis and visualization, this project offers a comprehensive view of how sales are distributed across locations and product categories, helping businesses and stakeholders make informed decisions.

 ## Data Source
-The data set used for ths project is gotten from kaggle
+The data set used for ths project is gotten from kaggle [Clich Here](https://www.kaggle.com/datasets/residentmario/iowa-liquor-sales)

 ## Problem Statement